smart-on-fhir/health-cards/docs/index.md

 Issuers SHOULD choose "N" as the smallest integer that allows each health card to fit within the size limit.

 At presentation time, a verifier can recognize that a Health Card is part of a Health Card Set by the presence of a `fhirBundleSplit` attribute.
-When receiving a Health Card with `fhirBundleSplit`, a verifier SHALL ensure that N distinct Health Cards (all with the same issuer and `fhirBundleSet` value) are received, and should create a merged bundle before processing otherwise data integrity cannot be ensured.
+When receiving a Health Card with `fhirBundleSplit`, a verifier SHALL ensure that N distinct Health Cards (all with the same issuer and `fhirBundleSet` value) are presented; SHALL independently validate the signature on each Health Card; and SHALL create a merged FHIR bundle (including all `fhirBundle.entry`s from the individual Health Cards) before processing, otherwise data integrity cannot be ensured.

 For details about how to embed Health Cards in a QR code, [see below](#every-health-card-can-be-embedded-in-a-qr-code).